 Scientific name: Satyrium w-album

-Underwings brown with white W-shaped streak, an orange edge and small tails.
-Black Hairstreak is similar but has row of black spots on hindwing.
+The underwings are brown with a white W-shaped streak, an orange edge and small tails.
+The Black Hairstreak is similar, but has a row of black spots on the hindwing.
 The White-letter Hairstreak has the erratic, spiralling flight typical of Hairstreaks.

-Difficult to spot as it flies around the tops of trees, particularly Elms.
+It is difficult to spot, as it flies around the tops of trees, particularly Elms.
 It occasionally comes down to ground level to nectar on flowers, especially privet and bramble.

 Size and Family